lymxfti/ai-automation-portfolio/README.md

 # Laith Y. Mufti | Automation & AI Portfolio

 Welcome!
-I’m Laith Mufti—a business automation enthusiast and solutions builder with a passion for making work more efficient.
+I’m Laith Mufti—a business automation enthusiast and AI solutions builder with a passion for making work more efficient.

 My interest in automation started early, when I realized how Excel macros could turn hours of repetitive work into a single button click during my internship days.
 As technology progressed, so did my curiosity.
 I began automating daily tasks for fun, looking for new ways to make life and work simpler.